 Current research includes a Playful Participatory Research (PPR) study focused on understanding teacher-researchers’ experiences with PPR, in collaboration with the Pedagogy of Play project at Harvard Graduate School of Education's Project Zero to understand and promote learning through play in school contexts.

 Pedagogy of Play: The Pedagogy of Play is a collaborative initiative between Harvard Graduate School of Education's Project Zero, the International School of Billund in Denmark, and the LEGO Foundation, which aims to understand and promote learning through play in school contexts.
 To learn more about ongoing work with Project Zero's Pedagogy of Play project please visit Pedagogy of Play and the International School of Billund's website.

-PlayFutures Exploration: PlayFutures is an online community to promote learning through play around the globe.
-As a team member on a PlayFutures exploration, I collaborate with the teaching staff at a rural preschool in Kenya to promote play-based learning approaches for young children.
+PlayFutures Exploration: PlayFutures was an online community to promote learning through play around the globe.
+As a team member on a PlayFutures exploration, I collaborated with the teaching staff at a rural preschool in Kenya to promote play-based learning approaches for young children.
 Learn more here.